dfir-iris/dfir-iris.github.io/docs/operations/modules/natives/IrisMISP.md

 - **MISP configuration** : A JSON describing the MISP access.
 See below for the structure.
 - **Add MISP report as new IOC attribute** : If set to true, the module adds a new attribute with the MISP insight.
-- **Domain report template** : Provides a right-click menu option on IOCs to trigger the VT module on selected elements.
+- **Domain report template** : Provides a right-click menu option on IOCs to trigger the MISP module on selected elements.
 - **Triggers automatically on IOC create**: If set to true, the module runs each time an IOC is created.
 Disabled by default.
 - **Triggers automatically on IOC update**: If set to true, the module runs each time an IOC is updated.
 Disabled by default.
 - **Domain report template**: Jinja2 report template for domain IOCs.
 Refers to the raw report to assess which fields are available.